March 15, 2015

 Also on that day, the Tambourine and Fan organization will be staging their traditional annual Super Sunday parade at Bayou St. John and Orleans Avenue in the city’s Mid-City neighborhood.

 In recent years there has been yet a third Super Sunday event called “Big Sunday,” which falls in April during the open weekend between French Quarter Festival and JazzFest.
-This year it will be Sunday, April 20.
+In 2015 it will be Sunday, April 19.

 Various other smaller gatherings and processions may be staged on Super Sunday around the city, and there may be some related festivities at the Backstreet Cultural Museum in the city’s now-famous Treme neighborhood.
-Check local listings as the date gets closer.
+Check local listings or the Mardi Gras Indian website.

 All Super Sunday Mardi Gras Indian outdoor gatherings and processions are free and open to the public.
 Since 1970 they have taken place during daylight hours, which allows spectators to admire the beauty of the Big Chief’s and tribe members’ suits and the craftsmanship that went into their construction.